ghc/ghc/docs/users_guide/glasgow_exts.rst

 makes instance inference go into a loop, because it requires the constraint ``(Mul a [b] b)``.

-The ``-XUndecidableInstances`` flag is also used to lift some of the restrictions imposed on type family instances.
+The :ghc-flag:`-XUndecidableInstances` flag is also used to lift some of the restrictions imposed on type family instances.
 See :ref:`type-family-decidability`.